 8. If you truly are fulfilling the royal law, according to the scripture, “You shall love your neighbor as yourself,” you are doing well,

-9.but if you respect persons, you committing sin, and are convicted by the law as transgressors.
+9.but if you show respect of persons, you are committing sin, and are convicted by the law as transgressors.

-10. Whoever keeps the whole law, yet stumbles in one commandment, is guilty of them all.
+10. Whoever keeps the whole law, yet stumbles at one point, is guilty of all.

 11. For He who said, “You shall not commit adultery,” also said, “You shall not murder.”
 So, if you do not commit adultery, but do commit murder, you have become a transgressor of the law.